openlearningtools/opencompetencies/README.md

 Outline of structure - current thinking
 ---
 The inspiration for this project comes from working within a fairly traditional model of structuring knowledge, by academic subject areas.
 The thinking so far has been to lay out knowledge in a hierarchy like this:

--Subject Area
+- Subject Area
---Subdiscipline Area
+    - Subdiscipline Area
----Competency Area
+        - Competency Area
-----Essential Understanding
+            - Essential Understaning
------Learning Target
+                - Learning Target